thenuri-ds/devops-tracker-refresher/terraform/README.md

 - Documneted Architeture - deeper understanding of archituture

 # Summary
-IaC - sourcce of truth for infra configuration
+    - IaC - sourcce of truth for infra configuration
-Manual processes are the enemy - relying on manual processes to deploy environments consistenly in a repeatable fashion, at some point a step is going to be missed
+    - Manual processes are the enemy: relying on manual processes to deploy environments   consistenly in a repeatable fashion, at some point a step is going to be missed

 # What is Terraform?
 - Tool used to automate infrastrucutre